 Your fish probably will not die as a result of turning off your filter for one night.
 If they do, you’ve got something else going on that has them in a weakened, unhealthy state.

 It is also a false belief that turning off the filter for one night will kill off all of your healthy microbes and you’ll have to re-cycle the tank.
 Those little microbes are tough.

 However, if you make it a habit to shut off your filter every night, you are putting both your fish and your microbe colonies in a bad situation.
-Filters not only remove waste from your tank, they also provide important aeration.
+Filters not only remove waste from your tank, but they also provide important aeration.
 Remove the filter from the equation for a third of every day and, eventually, your tank will suffer for it.

-If you have been turning off your filter each night you may have noticed other issues such as algae blooms, cloudy water and snail outbreaks.
+If you have been turning off your filter each night you may have noticed other issues such as algae blooms, cloudy water, and snail outbreaks.
 In addition to running your filter 24/7, here are some ways you can deal with those issues:

 - Cloudy Fish Tank Water Causes and Solutions

 Get some help figuring out why your water has turned cloudy, and what you can do about it.

 - How to Get Rid of Algae in a Fish Tank